twambolt/asl_covid_classifier/README.md

 # asl_covid_classifier

-This is a repo containing the data used for my senior project that is a work in progress.
+This is a repo containing the data used for my senior project.

 The link to the Colab notebook where all of my code is written is here: https://colab.research.google.com/drive/1E4cLukZLJ2NkFILD_x7LOoMouX1Ps7hO?usp=sharing